 - Herbs and supplements are not regulated by the Food and Drug Administration.
 The preparations can differ a great deal from brand to brand.

 - It is important to discuss CAM with your health care provider.
 All healthcare providers working with your child should be fully informed of all the treatments that your child is utilizing or considering.
-Supplements and herbal medications may interact with your prescription medications.

 - Herbs and supplements should not be thought of as a substitute for healthy eating.
 The benefits of the nutrients you get through foods in your diet are not necessarily reproducible in a supplement.
-Proper diet, sleep and exercise are fundamental for children's well-being and are necessary to get the greatest benefit from any treatment.
+Proper diet, sleep, and exercise are fundamental for children's well-being and are necessary to get the greatest benefit from any treatment.

 When seeking care from a CAM practitioner, as with any healthcare provider, it is important to ask about the practitioner's: